yxuansu/MAGIC/README.md

 <span id='image_captioning_start_token'/>

 ##### 5.2.3.
 Prepare Start Token:
-Note that, the language model always starts generation with a special start of sentence token.
+Note that, the language model always starts generation with a start of sentence token.
 Here, we prepare the input ids of the start token.
 ```python
 import torch
 sos_token = r'<-start_of_text->'